-One of the most common and dangerous traps in the Internet today are called phishing sites.
-Phishing is an illegal attempt to steal sensitive information such as usernames, passwords, pin numbers, credit card details, etc. Malicious users and hackers, put up fake websites that mimic real ones in the hopes of fooling users into providing these sensitive information.
-According to statistics gathered by Google, 2% of all messages sent to Gmail are phishing attacks which have a success rate of 45%.
+One of the most common and dangerous traps on the Internet today are called phishing sites.
+Phishing is an illegal attempt to steal sensitive information such as usernames, passwords, pin numbers, credit card details, etc. Malicious users and hackers, put up fake websites that mimic real ones in the hopes of fooling users into providing this sensitive information.
+According to statistics gathered by Google, 2% of all messages sent to Gmail are phishing attacks that have a success rate of 45%.
 Below is a sample of a phishing page mimicking Google.

 Google has come up with different ways in the past to help users in protecting their accounts and passwords.
 They’ve provided tools like 2-step Verification, Security Key, the Google Authenticator app and Google Safe Center just to name a few and are constantly improving their Safe Browsing technology.
 Yesterday, Google announced and launched a new Chrome extension called Password Alert that will help users keep their Google account & passwords safe.
 This extension protects regular Google Accounts as well as Google Apps for Work Accounts.

 Password Alert helps protect against phishing attacks.
 If you enter your Gmail or Google for Work password into anywhere other than accounts.google.com, you’ll receive an alert, so you can change your password if needed.

 Password Alert also tries to detect fake Google sign-in pages to alert you before you’ve typed in your password.
 To do so, Password Alert checks the HTML of each page you visit to see if it’s impersonating a Google sign-in page.